ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ### Instance configurations
 {: #vc_orderinginstance-inst-config}

-You can select **New Configuration** to specify settings for an instance and finally place the order or save the settings as a configuration template without placing an order.
+You can select **New Configuration** to specify settings for an instance and place the order or save the settings as a configuration template without placing an order.

 You can also select a saved configuration template to further edit it, or to update it and then save it as a new configuration template.

 ### Instance name
 {: #vc_orderinginstance-inst-name}

+The instance name is set to **vcs-_xx_** by default, where _xx_ represents two randomly generated alphabetic characters.

-The instance name must meet the following requirements:
+You can also specify an instance name that meets the following requirements:
 * Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
 * The instance name must start with a lowercase alphabetic character.
 * The instance name must end with a lowercase alphabetic or numeric character.
 * The maximum length of the instance name is 10 characters.
 * The instance name must be unique within your account.

+### Resource group
+{: #vc_orderinginstance-resource-group}

+Use resource groups to organize the resources in your account for access control and billing purposes.
+The default resource group in your account is selected by default.
+You can also select another resource group according to your needs.
+The resource group that you select cannot be changed after the instance is created.

+If **No resource group available** is displayed in this field, you currently do not have the permission to add the instance to any resource group in this account.
+Contact the account owner to be assigned an Editor or Administrator role on a resource group in the account.
+For more information, see [IAM access](/docs/iam?topic=iam-userroles#platformroles).

-### Initial cluster name
+### Initial cluster name (NSX-V only)
 {: #vc_orderinginstance-cluster-name}

+The initial cluster name is set to **_instance name_-cluster** by default.

-The initial cluster name must meet the following requirements:
+You can also specify a new initial cluster name that meets the following requirements:
 * Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
 * The cluster name must start with a lowercase alphabetic character.
 * The cluster name must end with a lowercase alphabetic or numeric character.